gurditsingh/hydeout/_posts/test.md

  - To apply any parameters first we need the information regarding the Cluster Size accordingly we can supply the parameters.
  - We need the information regarding the Instance type used in the Cluster like General Purpose, Compute-optimized, Memory-optimized, Storage-optimized and etc.
- - We can  number of processors so that we can choose the number of partitions.
+ - We can set the number of processors/cores so that we can choose the number of partitions/task of spark job.
- - We need the information regarding the memory size so that we can select the optimal number of executors.
+ - We can set the memory size so that we can .
  - We need the information regarding the type of disk like SSD, RAM_DISK, HDD and etc.

 ### Spark Configurations